pmd/pmd/docs/pages/pmd/userdocs/tools/maven.md

         </plugins>
     </reporting>

-The value of the 'ruleset' value can either be a relative address, an absolute address or even an url.
+The value of the 'ruleset' element can either be a relative address, an absolute address or even an url.

 A clean strategy for customizing which rules to use for a project is to write a ruleset file.
 In this file you can define which rules to use, add custom rules, and